 Only large organisations are likely to employ their own in-house OH professionals.
 Some, particularly those working in hazardous or safety-critical areas, may have a team comprising full-time OH nurses, physicians, technicians and administrative staff.
 Others may employ one or more full-time OH nurses, possibly supported by a part-time occupational physician carrying out medicals and other assessments.
 Many organisations, including some large employers in both the public and private sectors, outsource their entire OH function to one of the many commercial OH providers.
 Others will engage the services of a provider as and when needed.

 Commercial OH providers range from individual sole practitioners, who often provide services to smaller firms, to large sophisticated companies delivering multidisciplinary support according to the client’s needs.
 The decision of whether to employ an in-house service or outsource to a commercial provider will depend on many factors, not least the size of the business, nature of the work and the location and distribution of the workforce.
-But to ensure high-quality OH provision that meets appropriate professional standards employers can look for services accredited with the SEQOHS (Safe, Effective, Quality Occupational Health Service) scheme.
+One way to confirm high-quality OH provision that meets appropriate professional standards employers can look for services accredited with the SEQOHS (Safe, Effective, Quality Occupational Health Service) scheme.
 Both in-house and commercial services can be accredited.
+Accreditation is not mandatory and providers without SEQOHS are also required to provide evidence-based care though legislation and professional standards.

 Types of occupational health services